-Running for takeoff and landing with a foot launched paramotor will put a lot of stress on your knees and back.
+Running for takeoff and landing with a regular foot launched paramotor, will put a lot of stress on your knees and back.
 Heavier pilots will already have much more stress on their joints, so a wheeled paramotor may be a better choice, especially for those who already suffer with joint or back pain.

 We’ve already mentioned that you’ll be flying faster, and although it’s not great for those with limited take-off space, it can actually be a big plus.
 We all want to fly faster, and the extra weight of a trike will add a few extra MPH to your top speed.

 One thing that limits a foot launched paramotor is the weight of the paramotor on the pilots back, and the engine makes up the majority of the weight.

 This is not so much of an issue with a wheeled paramotor, as you won’t have to do any lifting, unless you roll it over during takeoff of course.

 This means that trikes and quads can be fitted with much bigger engines, which will make launching much easier, and will also shorten your takeoff run.

 Another pro for wheeled machines is that you’ll have more space to carry additional items and equipment.
 This will be good news for those that want to fly long cross country flights, paramotor campers, or for more adventurous pilots.